 The research in my group is amed at developing new technologies powered by low grade heat, the worst quality of energy on the Earth, available in great quantity especially as solar heat.
-Our work ranges from thermodynamics to actual prototyping and testing, using thermodynamics as the necessary framework for the early understanding of novel processes.
-The majority of our research integrates adsorbent materials because often they enables the formulation of processes otherwise impossible and the reduction of the energy demand compared to the traditional solutions.
-Some of the novel technologies generated in my group are:
+Our work ranges from thermodynamics to actual prototyping and testing, using thermodynamics as the necessary framework for the early understanding of materials and processes.
+The majority of our research integrates nanoporous materials because often they enable the formulation of processes otherwise impossible and the reduction of the energy demand compared to traditional solutions.

-Adsorption dishwasher.
-With our colleagues at CNR-ITAE, we have developed a new generation of dishwashers with 41% energy saving compared to Class A technology.
+Super-efficient household devices.
+We have developed a new generation of dishwashers with 41% energy saving compared to Class A technology.
 The new process operates by integrating an adsorption bed in the dishwasher to dry the enclosed air and accordingly the dishes.
 The same bed is regenerated during the successive washing, releasing hot water vapour that is useful for more effective cleaning.

-Adsorption air capture.
+Air capture.
 Although the majority of research efforts focus on large, concentrated CO2 emitters, CO2 removal from the ambient air (air capture) is a complementary measure for the mitigation of small and distributed emissions.
 In the ACCA project, supported by the European Union, we are developing a proof of concept prototype to capture carbon dioxide directly from the atmosphere.
 Similarly to the two previous systems, this is a thermally-driven adsorption process.

-Adsorption desalination.
+Desalination.
 Gist of this project, supported by the European Union, is the generation of electricity from salinity gradients using a Reverse Electrodialysis in a closed-loop system.
 Artificial saline solutions are subject to salinity swings by means of multi effect distillation/adsorption-based separation, which uses low-temperature heat as its energy source.

-Former members: Matteo Franciolini (visiting student, presently PhD student, Università Politecnica delle Marche, liquid-liquid equilibria); Andrea Frazzica (visiting researcher, presently Researcher at CNR-ITAE, investigation on AQSOA-Z02 for CO2 capture ); Susanna Maisano (visting researcher, presently Research at CNR-ITAE, liquid liquid equilibria); Fraser Stuart (research student, desalination); Solene Cargill (research student, liquid-liquid equilibria)
+Former members: Charithea Charalambous (PhD student, Air Capture); Chiara Di Santis (PhD student, Heat Transformers); Matteo Franciolini (visiting student, presently PhD student, Università Politecnica delle Marche, liquid-liquid equilibria); Andrea Frazzica (visiting researcher, presently Researcher at CNR-ITAE, investigation on AQSOA-Z02 for CO2 capture ); Susanna Maisano (visting researcher, presently Research at CNR-ITAE, liquid liquid equilibria); Fraser Stuart (research student, desalination); Solene Cargill (research student, liquid-liquid equilibria).